© Getty Images

-Began playing tennis at age four with his grandfather...Nicknamed "Beckes" ...Father, Bernd, mother, Beatrix...Has one older sister, Anja, who is a physiotherapist...Says he enjoys playing tennis "because it's the best sport in the world"...Favorite sports are playing hockey and golf and considers "Rush Hour" his favorite movie...Big fan of VFB Stuttgart & RV Ravensburg soccer teams...Person he would most like to meet is Barack Obama...Fitness trainer is Robert Schmidt and coach is Günther Metzger.
+Began playing tennis at age four with his grandfather...Nicknamed "Beckes" ...Father, Bernd, mother, Beatrix...Has one older sister, Anja, who is a physiotherapist...Says he enjoys playing tennis "because it's the best sport in the world"...Favourite sports are playing hockey and golf and considers "Rush Hour" his favourite movie...Big fan of VFB Stuttgart & RV Ravensburg soccer teams...Person he would most like to meet is Barack Obama...Fitness trainer is Robert Schmidt.

 2011 -- The German worked his way into Top 100 with success in Challengers…Did not win a match on ATP World Tour (0-4) but did win a circuit-best 46 Challenger matches (23-10 on clay, 19-11 on hard, 3-1 on carpet)...Went 0-4 in Challenger finals - Kazan (l. to Copil), Bath (l. to Tursunov), Oberstaufen (l. to Brands) and Como (l. to Carrero-Busta)…Advanced ot SF in 7 other events...Qualified for ATP Challenger Tour Finals in Sao Paulo and reached SF (l. to Stebe)...